 You can click the contact’s (or account’s) name to reopen their contact (or account) page.
 If your phone system is integrated with your PC, just click a phone number to call it.

-Warning: As of July 2020, the icon next to the phone number is a button used to change its status.
+Warning: The icon next to the phone number is a button used to change its status.
 Click the red X to mark the number as “do not call” or the green check to mark a phone number as okay to call.
 The green check mark does NOT mean you can call that number!
-There is an open request to change this which you may vote for.

 By default, we assume you’re entering the activity during or just after completing it.
 But if you’re instead scheduling a future activity, select the Schedule for a Later Date checkbox to choose a date and time.
 Once saved, the scheduled activity will be available on your to-do list.
 (The Save As Completed button at the bottom of the screen will change to Save.)